This practice follows the national policy for childhood immunisation. Further information can be found on the NHS Immunisation Schedule website.

 There have been confirmed cases of measles in Surrey so it is important to be vaccinated against Measles.

-The MMR (Measles, mumps and Rubella) vaccination can help protect against Measles (as well as Mumps and Rubella). click here to find out more about the MMR vaccine.
+The MMR (Measles, mumps and Rubella) vaccination can help protect against Measles (as well as Mumps and Rubella).
+Find out more about the MMR vaccine.

 Going to a festival, concert or group holiday and up to 25 years of age?
 Starting university?
 Young people aged 18-25 are particularly at risk from meningococcal disease as they often come into contact with many new people in confined environments such as pubs and clubs, festivals and university halls.
 You can help stop teh spread by checking with your GP if you have had 2 doses of the MMR vaccine.